Graduate visas Further information about Graduate visas

 If you applied for your Student visa on or after 6 April 2022, then you can fill a permanent full-time vacancy while your Graduate visa application is pending.

-Study is restricted on Graduate visas.
+Study is restricted while you hold a Graduate visa.
 You can only study with a Graduate visa if your chosen course is not eligible for a Student visa.

 A course is eligible for a Student visa if it is taught by an institution with a Student sponsor license and the course meets the Student visa requirements.

-If you are unsure whether you can study a specific course with a Graduate visa, check with the course provider whether they offer Student visa sponsorship for it.
-If they do, you cannot study the course.
+If you are unsure whether you can study a specific course with a Graduate visa, you must check with the course provider.

-If you have a Graduate visa and want to study a course that is eligible for a Student visa, you must switch to a new Student visa before you can commence the new course.
-You will not be able to switch back to the Graduate visa even if you successfully complete the new course.
-This means you will lose the time you had remaining on your Graduate visa.
+If you have a Graduate visa and want to study a course that is eligible for a Student visa, you must switch to a new Student visa before you can start the new course.
+You can only apply for the Graduate visa once, so you will not be able to switch back to the Graduate visa even if you successfully complete the new course.

-Therefore, if you are intending to do further study in the UK after completing your degree, you should check to see if you can extend your Student visa instead of applying for a Graduate visa.
+Therefore, if you are intending to do further study in the UK after completing your degree (such as a Masters or PhD), you should consider waiting until you complete your next course before you apply for the Graduate visa.

 Learn more about Graduate visas

-Learn more about Graduate visas and working in the UK after your studies with this presentation by the Student Visa Advice team.
+Learn more about Graduate visas and working in the UK after your studies by attending a free webinar hosted by the Student Visa Advice team:

 Related links